featherbear/UNSW-COMP3231/blog/content/post/virtual-memory-management.md

 This working set is roughly the amount of pages that a system should keep in its memory at minimum.

-## Trashing
+## Thrashing

 ![](Screenshot from 2020-04-30 20-58-26.png)

-Trashing is the occurrence where processes are unable to run due to a lack of available resources
+Thrashing is the occurrence where processes are unable to run due to a lack of available resources

 - CPU utilisation often as more processes are run.
 - The more processes there are running, the less memory there is available for each process.